Loading...

 About the festival

 Presented in partnership with the WOW Foundation, the 2023 theme was Ral Mil - the Seraiki phrase for coming together as a community.
 The theme ‘Ral Mil’ built upon ideas of communities of care and imagined ways to build better, strengthen bonds, heal wounds, find joy, and salvage the earth from the effects of climate change.
-Last year Pakistan was ravaged by devastating floods.
-Several areas are still under water months later and WOW Pakistan wants to utilise the festival structure to begin to lay the ground for how we can come together to reflect, learn, bring about change and to heal.
+In 2022 Pakistan was ravaged by devastating floods.
+Several areas were still under water months later and WOW Pakistan wanted to utilise the festival structure to begin to lay the ground for how we can come together to reflect, learn, bring about change and to heal.

 Watch